GraphAccess and InterGraph Reference Guide

 Take a sample of the given size of the database nodes with the given label,

-and form a set of ALL the properties that are set on any of those nodes.
+and assemble the set of ALL the properties that are present on any of those nodes.

 Meant as an estimate of the properties (typically) used, in current usage of the database,